The Transatlantic Era (1989–2020) in Documents and Speeches

 Part I Contents

 Part II Contents

 Part III Documents

 Part III References

-Bram Boxhoorn is director of the Netherlands Atlantic Association (The Hague), a cross-political party organization that focuses on transatlantic security issues, such as the role of NATO in the Euro-Atlantic security framework, EU-US relations and NATO-Russian relations.
+Bram Boxhoorn is director of the Netherlands Atlantic Association (The Hague), a non-partisan organization that focuses on transatlantic security issues, such as the role of NATO in the Euro-Atlantic security framework, EU-US relations, and NATO-Russian relations.

 Giles Scott-Smith holds the Roosevelt Chair in New Diplomatic History at Leiden University, The Netherlands.